DanielMatrixSYS/sublime-gov/README.md

 Sublime Government is an advanced government simulation system for Garry's Mod, specifically designed to enrich the governance and management aspect of role-playing in the DarkRP gamemode.
 This addon enables detailed management of taxes, law enforcement, and various other government functions.
 Please note, this is a fictional government system created for role-playing purposes within Garry's Mod and does not represent a real government system.

-### Please note, whilst the project has been recently released on github, the addon itself is 3, 5+ years old.
-The code standards back then were not as strict as it is today.
-The code standard I have today is not as bad as it was then.
-You have been warned.

 ## Features

 - **Tax Management:** Comprehensive handling of property, sales, and salary taxes.